Rehabilitation and Fitness

 - Non-operable neurologic conditions (FCE)

 - Muscle wasting (Cushings disease, chemotherapy, etc.)

 - Canine athletes

 The first and most important part of rehab is establishment of a complete diagnosis.
 Often, animals with an obvious (or not so obvious) injury in one limb will develop compensatory changes in the rest of the body.
-A thorough orthopedic and neurologic examination will be performed and all musculoskeletal abnormalities documented and addressed.
+We perform a thorough orthopedic and neurologic examination that documents and addresses all musculoskeletal abnormalities.
 Serial examinations will be performed at regular intervals to assess the effects of therapy and changes in the body.

 Therapeutic modalities offered include:

 - Exercise equipment including proprioception training